moding-il/bizdoc.core/README.md

 As mentioned, a BizDoc object may have a fromt-end Angular component.
 The backend class is coupled with the front-end component by annotating the \[Template()\] attribute with a unique value.
 The Angular component is then decorated with the @BizDoc() attribute with a matching value.

 BizDoc objects accepts .Net Core services using Dependency Injection (DI).
-BizDoc provides seeveral built-in services you can aquire: Store, IOptions<SystemOptions>, IDocumentInstance, IWorkflowInstance and more.
+It provides several built-in services you can consume.

 Browse to _ClientApp\src\app_ to create and update Angular components.